Huguitis/aoi.js-documentation/src/functions/util/isInteger.md

 ## Example

-This checks if your message contains an integer:
+This checks if your message contains an integer and returns `true` or `false`:

 ```javascript
 bot.command({